 Amazon uses two-part header navigation on its website.
 The system-level navigation includes menus that allow the user to shape her preferences, affecting the overall shopping experience.
 The secondary menu contains links to product categories, deals, customer service, and other sections of the website that are critical for Amazon's business.

-These could be dropdown menus from the main menu, which appear when a user hovers the mouse on top of a menu item, or they could be submenus on each page the user visits.
-Most sites use a combination of both so that it's easy for people to find what they want either from the dropdown menu on the main page or from submenus on each page.
+These could be dropdown menus from the main menu, which appear when a user hovers the mouse on top of a menu item, or they could be submenus on each page the user visit.
+Most sites use a combination of both so that it's easy for people to find what they want either from the dropdown menu on the main page or from the submenus on each page.

 Try to organize your pages and content so that your website navigation structure doesn't have too many menu levels.
 As much as it lets users drill down, they might get bored trying to find an obscure item or page and decide to look elsewhere.